 Because of that, I have had the chance to stay in some of the Balkans best hostels.
-Some I would say are the best hostels in Europe!
+Some, I would say, are the best hostels in Europe!

 Hostelgeeks is your shortcut to the best hostels in the world; the 5 Star Hostels.
 They share unique hostel guides with the 3 coolest hostels in town for every destination in the world.

 They do all the leg-work for you, saving you time, headaches and money for sleeping in fun and unique hostels around the world.

 Find their guide to the best hostels in Europe here.
 Below you’ll find the Balkans best hostels, some of which are the coolest hostels in Europe!

 Here are 8 of the Balkans best hostels to stay in!